Captainfjc/CDK2_CV_Selection/README.md

 **matplotlib:** 3.5.1

 If you need to generate data before training the model, call the [GenerateData](./GenerateData.py) class, which contains three methods: you can select the required set variables, generate the data and generate the corresponding labels respectively.
 Please use them as required.
 Once you have the dataset, you can choose to train the model using the [TrainGBDT](./TrainGBDT.py) or [TrainMLP](./TrainMLP.py) classes.
-The training results are saved in a specified folder.
+The training results will be saved in the folder you specified.
 Finally, you can refer to the code in the jupyter notebook in [Notebook_Results](./Notebook_Results) folder to analyse the results.